By Dana Kim, Crypto Markets Analyst

 Conclusion

 The recent earthquake near Miyako serves as a poignant reminder for investors: the connections between natural disasters and financial markets are shifting.
 Cryptocurrency’s relative stability in the face of volatility not only challenges historical norms but also opens a channel for new investment strategies aimed at resilience in uncertain times.
-Investors must reassess their portfolios, consider the increased interdependence between traditional financial systems and cryptocurrency, and prepare for a future where crypto could serve as a refuge during tumultuous times.
+Investors must reassess their portfolios, consider the increased interdependence between traditional financial systems and cryptocurrency, and prepare for a future shaped by these evolving market dynamics.